 “I thought you said that the Emerald was being guarded by some kind of basilisk or something.
 Now we are told it is being guarded by a crone – who also happens to hold Mike captive.
 So, which is it; a crone or a really big chicken-lizard thing?”

 “Beebop, that has puzzled me as well.
-Enelya and Elerosse told me that the Emerald was guarded by a cockatrice.
+Enelya and Elerosse told me a cockatrice guarded the Emerald.
 A cockatrice is not the same as a basilisk, though.
 A basilisk does not possess wings as the cockatrice does.
 That is not important to our dilemma, however.
 Enelya and Elerosse could have been lying, but why would they?
 Everything else they told me turned out to be true, so we have to assume that they were truthful about that.
 Thus, I have no idea what role this witch plays in our little drama.
 Perhaps we will learn more when we reach the inn of Peter McGuigan’s cousin.”

 “Speaking of the inn, how much longer until we get there?
 I am tired!”
 Maggie said, stroking the fur the Lucy, Keeper’s ferret that he had allowed to accompany them.